Brian Elliott: Tampa Bay Lightning

+Post-playing career

+After spending the 2023–24 season unsigned, Elliott returned to the St. Louis Blues as a goaltending scout and development coach on June 17, 2024, marking the end of his playing career.

 Personal life

 While attending Newmarket High School, he took the school's boys hockey team to the championship, winning it in 2000.
 He also attended Newmarket High School with former Blues teammate B. J. Crombeen.

 Elliott's father, Bill, is a television director who has worked on numerous Canadian television programs, including The Red Green Show.
 He resides in Wisconsin during the off-season.
 Elliott has one brother named Dan.

 Elliott was taught the art of moose calling by the late Owen Scott, a champion moose caller.
 He paid tribute to Scott with a moose painted on the back of his goaltender mask.
 Due to this, his nickname among teammates is "Moose."
 Elliott also had Casey Jones from Teenage Mutant Ninja Turtles painted on his mask.

 During the 2015–16 NHL season, Elliott began wearing all blue pads as a tribute to former Blues goaltender Curtis Joseph, and also had his mask painted with the same design that Joseph wore.

 Elliott's wife, Amanda, enrolled in the University of Wisconsin's Reserve Officers' Training Corps (ROTC) before commissioning as an intelligence officer in the United States Air Force.
-Their first child, Owen, was born on October 2, 2016.
+The couple have three sons together.